fstqwq/Call-Of-The-Forge-God/README.md

 ### Call of the forge god

-A simple and partial one-pass implementation of C-like preprocessor, as a part of [Ornn](https://github.com/fstqwq/Ornn).
+A simple one-pass implementation of C-like preprocessor, as the bonus part of [Ornn](https://github.com/fstqwq/Ornn).

-Supported features (of course all TODO now):
+Designed to be (hopefully) cross platform.

+Supported features:
 * define, undef
 * ifdef, else, endif
 * pragma once